 The CARES Act (as defined below) provided for the creation of the Federal Pandemic Unemployment Compensation program, which provided an additional \$600 per week to individuals collecting traditional unemployment compensation.
 This benefit was available for weeks of unemployment ending on or before July 31, 2020.
-The president of the United States has since authorized a similar benefit, at a reduced level, as well as a deferral of certain payroll tax collections through the end of 2020.
+The president of the United States subsequently authorized a similar benefit, at a reduced level, as well as a deferral of certain payroll tax collections through the end of 2020.
 The CARES Act also provided for \$953 billion in business loans through the Paycheck Protection Program.
-In addition, the Appropriations Act (as defined below) restored the Federal Pandemic Unemployment Compensation program, which provides an additional \$300 per week to individuals collecting traditional unemployment compensation.
+In addition, the Appropriations Act (as defined below) restored the Federal Pandemic Unemployment Compensation program, which provided an additional \$300 per week to individuals collecting traditional unemployment compensation.
 This benefit was available for weeks of unemployment beginning after December 26, 2020 and ending on March 14, 2021.
-On March 11, 2021, the president of the United States signed the American Rescue Plan Act of 2021 (the "American Rescue Plan Act"), which includes a \$1.9 trillion economic stimulus package.
-The American Rescue Plan Act builds upon the CARES Act and the Appropriations Act by extending unemployment benefits through September 6, 2021 (though some states have already discontinued, and other states may discontinue, the additional federal unemployment benefits ahead of this date), providing stimulus checks to certain individuals and families up to \$1,400 per adult and eligible dependent, making the Paycheck Protection Program more accessible to businesses and nonprofits, adding \$7.25 billion of additional funding to the Paycheck Protection Program and providing additional relief to state and local communities.
-It is not known how many obligors of the receivables may have been receiving, or may in the future receive, any such additional unemployment benefits, or what the effect of any future reduction of such benefits may be on the ability of the obligors to meet their payment obligations under the receivables and, consequently, what impact such benefits have had on recent historical loss and delinquency information and static pool experience or what impact such benefits may have on the loss and delinquency performance of the receivables in the receivables pool.
+On March 11, 2021, the president of the United States signed the American Rescue Plan Act of 2021 (the "American Rescue Plan Act"), which included a \$1.9 trillion economic stimulus package.
+The American Rescue Plan Act built upon the CARES Act and the Appropriations Act by extending unemployment benefits through September 6, 2021 (though some states discontinued the additional federal unemployment benefits earlier), providing stimulus checks to certain individuals and families up to \$1,400 per adult and eligible dependent, making the Paycheck Protection Program more accessible to businesses and nonprofits, adding \$7.25 billion of additional funding to the Paycheck Protection Program and providing additional relief to state and local communities.
+It is not known how many obligors of the receivables may have been receiving, or may in the future receive, any such additional unemployment benefits, or what the effect of any reduction of such benefits may be on the ability of the obligors to meet their payment obligations under the receivables and, consequently, what impact such benefits have had on recent historical loss and delinquency information and static pool experience or what impact such benefits may have on the loss and delinquency performance of the receivables in the receivables pool.